The Sustainable Model for Tomorrow’s City Starts with the Post Industrial City

 While the buildings of post industrial cities have languished waiting for new supply chains to refill factory floors, the world has developed a different network of exchange that can reboot our ideas of utilizing these artifacts.
 Technology continues to create ways to increase the amount of information we can access and the speed with which we do it.
 Adjacencies drawn on a map can be circumvented by fiber-optic bridges of communication.
 Vast expanses of cubicles over sprawling production floors can be replaced by remote server farms; employees can be a handful of seats within a cooperative work space rather than floor plates of desks for a single entity.

 New modes for how we live and work offer a chance to reprogram the functional organization of spaces built for an outmoded use.
 According to a survey conducted by Gallup, 43% of employed Americans spent at least some time working remotely last year.
 Where telecommuting may have historically started in tech-based industries, the range of companies allowing, if not embracing, remote employees is on the rise.
-The advent of broader access to goods, driverless vehicles and distributed power generation all challenge traditional parameters of determining prime urban location.
+The advent of broader access to goods, generic drugs, driverless vehicles and distributed power generation all challenge traditional parameters of determining prime urban location.
 This new age of technology erases the need for spatial adjacency predicated on the outdated understanding of connectivity.

 For cities formerly viewed as “detached,” these forces provide a way for new urban populations to benefit from affordable environments built around a pedestrian scale while still plugging into the network of living and business outside of their city limits.